 Draft WSIS+10 Vision for WSIS Beyond 2015

-ISOC, Civil Society:
+ISOC, Civil Society: Our review of several Outcome Documents has shown a high number of redundancies and duplications of issues, within and between documents.

+In particular,, we notice a heavy duplication between the Preamble (A) and the Priority Areas (B) of the WSIS+10 Vision for WSIS beyond 2015.
+We would encourage the Chair and Secretariat to merge the substance into one single document, possibly the Priority Areas (B).
+The below Preamble should be very short and high-level.

 Uruguay, Government: Priority areas became more important for defining new action lines.
 Since prior action lines have been taken, we consider that this section would not be necessary and the contents should go under the appropriate action line.

 Preamble